Brennall/HFH-SRD/Chapter02.md

 When complete, your character will have a score ranging from 3 to 18 in each of the following abilities.
 A bonus or penalty is associated with each score, as shown on the table below.
 Each class has one or more prime requisite ability scores, which affect the rate at which the character will earn experience points.
 Some class may have other minimum ability requirements which must be met in addition.

-Strength: As the name implies, this ability measures the character's raw physical power.
+**Strength**: As the name implies, this ability measures the character's raw physical power.
 Strength is a prime requisite for assassins, explorers, dwarven vaultguards, elven spellswords, and fighters.
 Apply the ability bonus or penalty for Strength to all attack throws and damage rolls in melee (hand-to-hand) combat.
 Note that a penalty here will not reduce damage from a successful attack below one point, unless the target is otherwise invulnerable to the attack (see the Adventures chapter for details).

-Intelligence: This is the ability to learn and apply knowledge.
+**Intelligence**: This is the ability to learn and apply knowledge.
 Intelligence is a prime requisite for elven nightblades, elven spellswords, and mages.
 The ability bonus for Intelligence is added to the number of proficiencies the character begins play with (see the Proficiencies chapter for details) and the number of languages the character is able to learn to read and write, as described below.
 Mages, elven nightblades, and elven spellswords increase the number of spells of each level in their repertoire by their Intelligence bonus (see the Spells chapter for details).

 All characters begin the game knowing their native language.
 In most campaign worlds, the majority of humans speak a common language, often called “Common.”
 The demi-human races (elves and dwarves) have their own languages, and members of these  races normally begin play knowing their racial language, Common (or the local human language if it isn't called Common), and certain other languages based on the race.